dirtyredz/Regenerative-Asteroids/README.txt

 [b]/Back[/b]
 -A command using DeathInfo and Subspace Corridor, to teleport a players drone BACK to there death point.
 --Rusty Servers only at the moment.

-[b]DistCore HUD[/b]
--Displays distance to the core on the players hud --Rusty Servers only at the moment.

 Any mod listed as Rusty Servers only, are live and active on the Rusty Servers.